Klagarge/BachelorThesis-OTSecurity/02-main/04-mitm.typ

   ) <code:mitm-iptables-tls>
 ]

-#table(
-  columns: (1fr, 1fr),
-  align: left + top,
-  stroke: none,
-  [
 This command redirects all #gls("tcp") traffic destined for port `5802` (used for #gls("tls") communication between the controller and Home I/O) to port `5803` (the port where the attacker's server is running).

 The attacker can then set up their own Modbus/#gls("tls") server to decrypt the traffic and forward it to the Home I/O simulation.
 If desired, the attacker can modify the response before forwarding it back to the controller.
 It is easy to see a trace of such an attack because the attacker has to use a dummy certificate to create the symmetric encryption key.
-This certificate can be seen with `Wireshark` as in @fig:modbus-tls-dummy_certificate.
+This certificate can be seen with tool like `Wireshark`
-  ],
-  [
-    #figure(
-      align(center,
-        image("/04-resources/img/dummy_certificate.png", width: 100%)
-      ),
-      caption: [Dummy certificate visible on Wireshark],
-    ) <fig:modbus-tls-dummy_certificate>
-  ]
-)

 = Conclusion
+In summary, this chapter has outlined the simulation environment, detailed the tools required for this scenario, and demonstrated how to implement a #gls("mitm") attack on both Modbus/#gls("tcp") and Modbus/#gls("tls") communications.

+The thesis focused on a simple system composed of two door sensors and a motion sensor controlling an alarm.
+The attacker's primary goal was to gain control over this system to open the doors without triggering the alarm.
+The findings illustrate how easily this can be achieved when no security measures are in place.
+The attacker only needs access to the local network, which could potentially be obtained by compromising an external sensor.

+Additionally, this thesis has shown how implementing Modbus/#gls("tls") can secure the system and highlighted the critical importance of verifying certificates to ensure robust protection.